Disclaimer: Don't own anything, except the idea, as usual.

 "Yeah, I'm fine, Michael," Caitlin said, fervently hoping that he wouldn't figure out she was lying to him.
 "Just—distracted for a minute."

 Aha.
-And, I know why you're distracted, Michael said to himself.
+And, I know why you're distracted.
 Aloud, he said, "So, did you make any resolutions for the New Year?"
-As if I need to ask, Michael said to himself.
+As if I need to ask.
 I should have asked, 'How many resolutions about Hawke do you have this year?', or something to that effect.
-I know Marella's got a resolution to try and get you and Hawke together, Michael said to himself, remembering how Marella had mentioned it after Michael was rescued from East Germany, and the discussion that had ensued.
+I know Marella's got a resolution to try to get you and Hawke together.
+Michael remembered how Marella had mentioned it after Michael was rescued from East Germany, and the discussion that had ensued.

 "A few," Caitlin replied, adding, "the usual, y'know—about work, my weight, and all those good things."
 She smiled at him, but Michael sensed the smile was somewhat forced.